Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 ### 7. Money Market Funds

 Money market funds are a type of mutual fund that invests in short-term, low-risk securities, such as U.S. Treasury bills and commercial paper.
-Money market funds offer a relatively safe way to invest your money, but they generally have lower returns than other types of investments.
+Market funds are relatively safe when it comes to investing, but they generally have lower returns than other types of investments.

 ### 8. Bonds